mathiasrw/no-noise-hacker-news/README.md

 * Let the top bar icon get color when stories have been filtered
 * Clicking on the top bar icon gives you the option to reload the page with no stories filtered
 * Let the list of domains be updated with data for 2016 or the last X days
-* Let people add and remove listed domains by themself
+* Let people add and remove listed domains by themselves

 _PR very welcome_